DrBiznes/World-of-Wynncraft/README.md

 <summary>Installation Guide</summary>

 # Method 1: Modrinth/Prism/ATLauncher download
-There are two ways two download the modpack, although it may seem ironic downloading Manually (Method 2) is easier in my opinion
+There are two ways to download the modpack, although it may seem ironic downloading Manually (Method 2) is easier in my opinion

 ## Modrinth hosted download
-1. Download the [Modrinth App](https://modrinth.com/app) or your prefered modpack launcher and sign in with your Microsoft/Minecraft account.
+1. Download the [Modrinth App](https://modrinth.com/app) or your preferred modpack launcher and sign in with your Microsoft/Minecraft account.
 2. Press the Browse button and search for "World of Wynncraft"
 3. Install the modpack.
 4. Navigate to the modpack's [GitHub Releases](https://github.com/bob10234/World-of-Wynncraft/releases) page.
 5. Download the file "DistantHorizonsLODsWynncraft.zip".
 This allows you to stop crying and start smiling.
 6. Navigate to the Modrinth App's Library panel, and select World of Wynncraft then click the Folder button next to Play to open the modpacks folder.
 7. Drag the Zip file you downloaded into the modpack folder.
-8. Right click on the Zip file and hit Extract All.
-After its done make sure there is a folder named "Distant_Horizons_server_data" in your modpack folder.
+8. Right-click on the Zip file and hit Extract All.
+After it's done make sure there is a folder named "Distant_Horizons_server_data" in your modpack folder.
 9. Delete the Zip file.

 # Method 2: Manual Installation